Jubatian/rrpge-spec/specs/acc_arch.rst

 ------------------------------------------------------------------------------

-The Accelerator component of the Graphics Display & Accelerator unit is basically a very flexible blitter capable of operating in four distinct major
+The Accelerator component is basically a very flexible blitter capable of operating in four distinct major modes:
-modes:

 - (BB) Block blitter, combining a source area onto a destination.
 - (FL) Filler, combining a source pattern onto a destination.